 Dr Afiya Mbilishaka grew up as her family’s hairstylist, graduating from lawn chairs at cookouts to eventually holding space in her college dorm room for a mini-salon.
 Her trait of being a skillful active listener and creative translated smoothly to the field of psychology, earning her degrees from the University of Pennsylvania and Howard University.
-At the age of 26, Dr. Mbilishaka earned a PhD in clinical psychology and was a therapist at Columbia University.
-She is now a professor and head of the Psychology Program at the University of the District of Columbia.
+At the age of 26, Dr. Mbilishaka earned a PhD in clinical psychology and was a therapist at Columbia University, later heading the psychology program at the University of the District of Columbia.
 Dr. Mbilishaka innovated the practice and research of "PsychoHairapy," where she uses hair as an entry point for mental health services in beauty salons and barbershops, as well as social media.

 David G Myers

 Dr. David G. Myers is a professor of psychology at Hope College in Michigan, United States, and the author of 17 books, including popular textbooks entitled Psychology, Exploring Psychology, Social Psychology and general-audience books dealing with issues related to Christian faith as well as scientific psychology.
 Recently, he's published How Do We Know Ourselves: Curiosities and Marvels of the Human Mind, a new collection of short essays that shine the light of psychological science on our wonder-full lives.
 He has been featured at many conferences, including NIToP and is widely hailed as a wise and dynamic speaker.